Home > Research > Researchers > Veronique Lane

 Profile

-I have been teaching comparative literature, translation theory and practice, and medical humanities at Lancaster University since 2017.
+I have been teaching French studies and comparative literature, translation, and medical humanities, at Lancaster University since 2017.
 Prior to Lancaster, I have also taught French and comparative literature as Visiting Assistant Professor at Wesleyan University in the US, and have been awarded a Postdoctoral Research Fellowship by the Social Sciences and Humanities Research Council of Canada.

-I have edited and contributed an introduction and chapter to the first publication theorizing "Literary Back-Translation" (Translation and Literature, vol. 29, no. 3, 2020), as well as an augmented volume on the subject with case studies from leading international scholars in the US, the UK, Ireland, Italy and China (Edinburgh University Press, 2024).
+I have edited and contributed an introduction and chapter to the very first book theorizing "Literary Back-Translation", with case studies by leading scholars from the US to the UK, France, Italy, Turkey and China (Edinburgh University Press, 2024).

-At the intersection of Comparative Literature, Translation Studies, and Medical Humanities, my current research activities include workshops for patients with schizophrenia designed with mental health practicioners in psychiatric institutions, the co-organization of a conference opening a dialogue between mental health practitioners and literary translators, and the publication of my second monograph, The Therapeutic Value of Literary Translation: Artaud, Eliot, H.D., Hölderlin, Nerval, Proust and Woolf (also forthcoming from Edinburgh University Press).
+At the intersection of Translation Studies and Medical Humanities, my current research activities include workshops for patients with schizophrenia designed with mental health practicioners in psychiatric institutions, the co-organization of a conference opening a dialogue between mental health practitioners and literary translators, and the publication of my second monograph, Literary Translation and Mental Health: Artaud, Eliot, H.D., Hölderlin, Nerval, Proust and Woolf (also forthcoming from Edinburgh University Press).

 Research Grants